- Take your block inside as soon as possible! Keep your original packaging for return and restoration in the future.

 - This is THE most important part of prolonging the life and beauty of your block!

-- We recommend and sell Walrus oil.
-They have an awesome combination of bees wax and mineral oil.
+- We recommend and sell our own board conditioning oil – RWB Oil 16oz for $19.99.
+It is an awesome combination of bees wax and mineral oil.
 A little bit of this goes a long way.